mkrzysztoforski/hirepilot/README.md

-📌 README.md for HirePilot

-Here’s a structured GitHub README for your HirePilot app, including a description, tech stack, setup instructions, and future plans. 🚀

-⸻

 HirePilot – Your Job Application Tracker

 🚀 HirePilot helps you track your job applications, manage interview stages, and keep an eye on salary offers – all in one place!